johngitahi/notes/content/_index.md

 - compilers & software design
 - art
 - literature (Africana, Western)
-- philosophy (ethics, religion, eastern)
+- physiology (neuro, endocrine)
 - mycology
+- physiology

 ## Reach Me
 I like meeting new people, learning about them, sharing what i know, and gaining new insights from our conversations.